 ARTICLE I: PURPOSE

 Section 1.
-Promote the activities of Democratic politics and develop leadership within the
+Promote the activities of Democratic politics and develop leadership within the community.

 Section 2.
-Lead and assist in precinct registration and Get-Out-The-Vote drives.
+Lead and assist in precinct registration and Get Out The Vote drives.

 Section 3.
 Participate in recruiting Democratic candidates and supporting their campaigns.